franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Guanxi Lu Personal Statement.md

 ### Tools
 - **Git**: Essential for version control and managing repository structure.
 - **Markdown**: A lightweight and user-friendly language that can be augmented with HTML for advanced functionality.
 - **SystemVerilog**: A Hardware Description Language (HDL) offering both behavioral and structural representations.
+I am more familiar with sequential and combinational logic, and I am able to apply state machine to the design of processor.
 - **Verilator**: Useful for compiling SystemVerilog programs into C++ projects.
 - **GTKWave**: An effective tool for displaying waveforms.